ciencialatitud0/EPIC_3/Dorothy_Challenge/README.md

 **5. Winners announcement (15th December 2023).**

    The winning teams are publicly announced in an online event and they receive their prizes and diplomas.

+## PWF prizes and diplomas:

+Thanks to the very generous financial support from the PWF programme, the winning teams will receive ICTP-signed diplomas and the following prizes:

+### Winner Team's prize: 320 USD
+### Runner-up Team's prize: 160 USD

+Prizes are per team, not per person.

+## Topics for the programming challenges:

+The 10 selected teams will have to solve three programming challenges (all in Python) within the following areas:

+1. Artificial intelligence and bioimage analysis.

+2. Numerical modelling and scientific visualisation.

+3. Web scraping Computer Science (Iván/Paulina)

+## Evaluation process and criteria:

+- The selection of the 10 participating teams will be based on a blind evaluation of the motivation letters and statements of python programming experience.
+Diversity criteria will also be considered.

+- The assessment of the winning teams will be based on the average of the scores submitted by a revision panel of experts, who will blindly review the codes and be instructed to evaluate: i) solution correctness, ii) code performance, and iii) code design and user friendliness.